Geodesic and conformally Reeb vector fields on flat 3-manifolds: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main2}}

-Let $M$ be a closed orientable flat 3-manifold.
+Let $M$ be a closed orientable complete flat 3-manifold.
 As discussed in the introduction, $M$ can be written (up to affine diffeomorphism) as $M = T^3 / \Gamma$, where $\Gamma < \isom(T^3)$ is a finite subgroup of isometries of $T^3$ acting freely and orientation-preservingly.
 Here, $T^3$ is the standard flat 3-torus, that is, $T^3 = \E^3 / (2 \pi \, \Z^3)$, where the $\Z^3$-action is generated by translations in the standard coordinate directions.
+By the following proposition, it is in fact enough to consider $M = T^3$.